Last Updated on 3rd October 2020 by Sarah and Justin

 Our latest accessible travel guest post has a touch of magic.
 Our guest author Gemma is sharing her wheelchair travel tips for visiting one of her favorite places in the world: Disneyland Paris.
 To be honest, we know next to nothing about visiting Disney parks (in Paris or elsewhere), so we’re thrilled to get advice from an expert.
-And Gemma’s Disneyland Paris tips aren’t just great for wheelchair users – we think they’re sure to help anyone planning a Disney holiday.
+This post is chock full of Disneyland Paris accessibility information, plus tips to help you plan your trip.

 Table of Contents